 The 1990s brought members enhanced convenience with the addition of new branches and ATMs, expanded office hours, Expressline (the 24-hour telephone account access system), and a nationwide toll-free telephone number.

-In the last 20 years, SECU expanded branch locations, bringing the total to 22 throughout the state.
-We're leveraging technology to bring members enhanced conveniences through Online Banking, Bill Pay, Mobile Banking, and Mobile Deposit.
+SECU now has branches throughout Maryland, and we're leveraging technology to bring members enhanced conveniences through Online Banking, Bill Pay, Mobile Banking, and Mobile Deposit.
 We've also added a variety of small business banking services.

 In our 64th year of service to members, we reflect on the tremendous success that has been achieved since our humble beginnings.
 Who would have thought that the credit union started in a desk drawer would become a full-service financial institution serving over 230,000 members and managing over $2.8 billion in assets?
 But the one constant throughout our history is our focus on our member-owners.
 Our vision remains to make a positive contribution to the financial well-being of those we serve.